ACNguyen1/Getting-and-Cleaning-Data-Course-3-Week-4-Assignment-Project/README.md

 The UCI HAR Dataset zip file is downloaded from the provided URL: "https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip" and unzip to local "data" directory.
 Package "plyr" is installed and plyr library is loaded and used.
-The dimension of the resulted tidy data set is 180 rows and 68 columns.
-The first two columns are Subject and Activity respectively and the rest of 66 columns are the average of mean values and standard deviation values.
+The dimension of the resulted tidy data set (tidy_Dataset.txt) is 180 rows and 68 columns.
+The first two columns are Subject and Activity and the rest of 66 columns are the average of mean values and standard deviation values.